Breina/PowerTagGateway/README.md

-# iDrac power monitor
+# EcoStruxure PowerTag Link Gateway

-This integration will grab the power usage from your Dell servers' iDrac system.
+This integration will grab data from a PowerTag Link Gateway and make entities from it.

-For this to work, the Redfish service must be running on it.

-## Installation